Devil's Bridge, Ceredigion: Tourism and notable sites

 Devil's Bridge has been a tourist attraction for centuries.
 Records indicate that tourists were coming to this area by the mid-1700s and that an inn or hotel has existed nearby since before 1796.

-The area was once part of the Hafod Estate, owned by Thomas Johnes who built a small hunting lodge on the estate which was eventually expanded into an inn.
+The area was once part of the Hafod estate, owned by Thomas Johnes who built a small hunting lodge on the estate which was eventually expanded into an inn.
 The building burned down and was rebuilt.
 Significant renovations were completed in 1837–1839 and in the 1860s.
 After several expansions and upgrades, it has been operated as the Hafod Hotel, using this name since the 1860s.
 In 2017, new owners had arranged for a survey in preparation for a major renovation; they intended to maintain much of the historical character of the building.
 Some interior renovation work had been completed by September 2017.

 The artist J. M. W. Turner sketched the bridge; this work is at the Tate Gallery, London.
 He also produced two watercolours of the area in 1795.
 In 1824, William Wordsworth published a poem, To the Torrent at the Devil’s Bridge, North Wales.

-The celebrated English author George Borrow wrote Wild Wales (1854), which includes a lively, humorous account of his visit to Pontarfynach.
+The celebrated English author George Borrow wrote Wild Wales (1854), which includes a lively, humorous account of his visit to Devil's Bridge.
 The George Borrow Hotel, a 17th-century inn where he reputedly stayed, is nearby; it is located between Devil's Bridge and Pontrhydygroeis Hafod Uchtryd.

 Tourism to the area increased after the bridge and the Hafod building were featured in the Hinterland TV series, which has been broadcast in numerous countries.
 The hotel was presented, using flashbacks, as a children's home that had been closed down and turned into a guest house.
 Some tourists also enjoy the nearby nature trail, waterfalls and the historic steam railway.
 Other places of interest and attractions are located a short drive from the area, some in Aberystwyth.

 Mary Lloyd Jones (born 1934), a Welsh painter and printmaker based in Aberystwyth was born in Devil's Bridge.

 The address for the Devil's Bridge area is Woodlands (referring to the caravan park where free parking is available), Devil's Bridge, Ceredigion, Wales, SY23 3JW.
 The bridge is on the A4120, with sign posts providing guidance from the village centre.